-Noelle Lim completed the teacher training in Mindfulness Based Cognitive Therapy (MBCT) at Oxford Mindfulness Centre, under the Psychiatry Department of Oxford University, and is under training, supervised by Dr Maret Dymond-Bassett, a clinical psychologist and tutor at the university.
+Noelle Lim attended the teacher training course in Mindfulness Based Cognitive Therapy (MBCT) at Oxford Mindfulness Centre, Psychiatry Department of Oxford University.
 The training is most rigorous, requiring her to follow the British Association for Mindfulness-based Approaches (BAMBA) Good Practice Guidelines, and Mindfulness-based Teaching Assessment Criteria (MBI-TAC) when delivering classes.

 In addition, she completed the .b Teacher program and is certified to teach 11-18 year olds under the UK Mindfulness in Schools Project (MiSP)—the gold standard provider of mindfulness training and materials for classrooms.

 She attended the 8-Week Mindfulness Based Stress Reduction (MBSR) program by the University of Massachusetts Medical School, and Search Inside Yourself Leadership (SIYLI) program, as well as training for teachers / therapists:

 (3) Cognitive Behavior Therapy (CBT) for depression (Beck Institute)

 Attending a class by Professor Ruth Baer at Oxford sparked her interest in research.
 She is keen to collaborate with universities.

 Outside teaching mindfulness, Noelle is a presenter at BFM 89.9 the business radio station and a career coach at Asia School of Business (by BNM and MIT Sloan) in Kuala Lumpur.
 She worked in the financial services industry in Malaysia and Singapore, and is a Fellow of the Eisenhower Fellowships, and the Institute of Chartered Accountants in England and Wales (ICAEW), and also graduated from the University of Hull.